 One for the kids now, with this cartoon tale of Thunder, an abandoned cat taking shelter from a storm.
 It’s rated 6.3 on IMDb.

-This one is just for the adults or older kids as it’s scary movie in 3D about a couple of brothers who stumble across a mysterious hole in their basement.
+This one is just for the adults or older kids as it’s a scary movie in 3D about a couple of brothers who stumble across a mysterious hole in their basement.
 It’s rated as a 12A just in case you were wondering.

 This film was released in 2009, and whilst it didn’t get amazing reviews (just 5.7 on IMDb), it will offer you something a little bit different for your outdoor 3D movie night experience.
 Sit back with the popcorn and be prepared for a few jumps out of your seat!